Melasma is a skin condition that causes darkened, brown to gray-brown patches of skin to develop on your face.

 About five million Americans are affected by melasma, making it one of the most common skin conditions.
 As well as “melasma,” it’s occasionally referred to as “chloasma” and the “mask of pregnancy.”

-Unlike most skin conditions, which affect men and women equally, melasma tends to be much more common in women than it is in men.
-According to the American Academy of Dermatology, as much as 90% of all people affected by melasma are female.
+Melasma tends to be much more common in women than it is in men.
+According to the American Academy of Dermatology, as much as 90 percent of all people affected by melasma are female.

 If you have melasma, you’ve probably noticed blotchy, brown patches of skin on your forehead, cheeks and other parts of your face.

-Although the symptoms can look similar, melasma is different from other skin conditions such as hyperpigmentation.
-Because these conditions look similar, it’s quite common for people affected by melasma to assume they have sun or psoriasis-related hyperpigmentation.
+Although the symptoms can look similar, melasma is different from other forms of hyperpigmentation.
+Because these conditions look similar, it’s quite common for people affected by melasma to assume they have variations like sun or psoriasis-related hyperpigmentation.

-Luckily, melasma doesn’t need to be something you’ll have to deal with forever.
-Using a variety of treatment options, it’s usually possible to bring melasma under control and keep your facial skin clear, consistent and free of hyperpigmentation.
+Using a variety of treatment options, it is possible to bring melasma under control and keep your facial skin clear, consistent and free of hyperpigmentation.